Study in Argentina and learn your manners!

 Greetings

 In Argentina, people always greet each other with a kiss which is sometimes also extended into a hug depending on how well you know the person.
 It is also proper to introduce yourself to a group of people rather than waiting for the host to do it; and yes, most likely everyone should receive a kiss.
-Our Spanish classes in Buenos Aires should prepare students to also add ‘mucho gusto’ (nice to meet you) or ‘encantada’ (enchanted) to the greeting.
+Our Spanish classes in Buenos Aires should prepare students to also add ‘mucho gusto’ (nice to meet you) or ‘encantada’ (charmed) to the greeting.

 Pleases, Thank You’s, and You’re Welcomes

-Dress
+Dress Code

 Argentines are slightly more formal and conservative in their dress.
 It is a good idea for students in Spanish immersion courses in Buenos Aires, especially women, who would like to avoid that extra ‘attention’ to try to dress like the locals do.
 Men wear suits to work but often look well kept when not working.
 Women, although very fashionable, are more covered up even in the hot summer months.
 Try to dress depending on the situation, if you are not sure, just take a look at what others are wearing and imitate.